Keith Earls: 2014–2018

-2019–present
+2019–2023

 Earls was ever-present for Ireland during the 2019 Six Nations Championship, starting in the 32–20 opening defeat against England, the 22–13 win against Scotland, the 26–16 win against Italy, the 26–14 win against France and the 25–7 defeat against Wales in the final round, a victory that saw the Welsh win the grand slam.

 Earls was selected in the 31-man Ireland squad for the 2019 Rugby World Cup, despite injury preventing Earls from featuring in the first three warm-up matches.
 During the World Cup itself, Earls started in Ireland's shock 19–12 defeat against hosts Japan, the 35–0 win against Russia, the 47–5 win against Samoa in their final pool game, and the comprehensive 46–14 defeat against New Zealand in the quarter-finals, which brought an end to Ireland's 2019 World Cup.

 Retained by new head coach Andy Farrell in his squad for the 2020 Six Nations Championship, Earls featured off the bench in Ireland's 24–14 win against defending-champions Wales and their 24–12 defeat against England, before the tournament was suspended due to the COVID-19 pandemic.
 With the usual format of end-of-year international tests not possible due to the COVID-19 pandemic, Ireland instead participated in the Autumn Nations Cup.
-Earls was a replacement in Ireland's 32–9 opening win against Wales on 13 November, and started the in the 18–7 defeat against England on 21 November, the 23–10 win against Georgia on 29 November, and the 31–16 win against Scotland on 5 December, which secured a third-place finish for Ireland in the tournament.
+Earls was a replacement in Ireland's 32–9 opening win against Wales on 13 November, and started in the 18–7 defeat against England on 21 November, the 23–10 win against Georgia on 29 November, and the 31–16 win against Scotland on 5 December, which secured a third-place finish for Ireland in the tournament.